-Oil the grill grates using a high smoke point oil, like grapeseed or avocado oil.
-Add some oil to a folded paper towel, and using a pair of tongs, rub the oiled towel over the grates.
+Oil the grill grates using a high smoke point oil, like grapeseed or avocado oil; add 1 tablespoon oil to a folded paper towel, and using a pair of tongs, rub the oiled towel over the grates.

 Place the steaks on the grill.

-Cook the steaks 5 to 6 minutes per side or until they almost reach the preferred doneness.
+Cook the steaks 5 to 6 minutes per side or until they almost reach the preferred doneness, up to 9 minutes per side for well done.
 (The meat will continue to cook as it rests.)